HaidaMarese/SnakesAndLadder-DigitalEdition/README.md

 ###  License

 Distributed under the **MIT License**.
-You may use this project for academic and personal purposes.
+You can use this project for academic and personal reasons.
-Please provide attribution if reusing parts of it.
+Please provide attribution if you reuse any part of it.